 - Policies & Procedures

 Data Protection Privacy Statement

-1.1 The Standards Commission for Scotland’s (Standards Commission) aim is to help ensure that the highest possible standards are achieved by those appointed or elected to roles within Scottish public life.
-We do so through our work in promoting the ethical standards framework and adherence to Codes of Conduct, and also through our role in holding Hearings to adjudicate on complaints and impose sanctions on those who fail to meet the expected standards of conduct.
+1.1 The Standards Commission for Scotland’s aim is to help ensure that the highest possible standards are achieved by those appointed or elected to roles within Scottish public life.
+We do so through our work in promoting the ethical standards framework and also through our role in adjudicating on alleged breaches of the Codes of Conduct.

-1.2 The aim of this Privacy Statement is to give you information about the personal data we collect, why we collect it, how it is used, how long we keep it for and how we keep it safe.
-We also provide information about your rights in respect of any information we hold about you.
-We are committed to protecting the privacy and security of any such information.
+1.2 This privacy statement provides details about the personal information we collect, why we collect it, how it is used, how long we keep it for and how we keep it safe.
+We also provide information about an individual's rights in respect of any personal information we hold about them.
+We are committed to protecting the privacy and security of any such personal information.

 1.3 The Standards Commission is registered as a data controller with the Office of the Information Commissioner.